Synergies between International Criminal Law and UN Agenda 2030

 Dr. Bertrand Ramcharan (Former Acting United Nations High Commissioner for Human Rights); Maaike de Langen (Pathfinders for Peaceful, Just and Inclusive Societies); Dr. Sam Muller (The Hague Institute for Innovation of Law); Dr. Marieke Wierda (Netherlands Ministry of Foreign Affairs); Dr. Glaucia Boyer (United Nations Development Programme); Dr. Noora Arajärvi (Hertie School of Governance); Dr. Paloma Durán y Lalaguna (Organisation for Economic Co-operation and Development); Judge Reine Alapini-Gansou (International Criminal Court); Dr. Helen Ahrens (Deutsche Gesellschaft für Internationale Zusammenarbeit); Dr. Philipp Ambach (International Criminal Court); Prof. Markus Krajewski (Friedrich-Alexander-Universität Erlangen-Nürnberg); Dr. Katie Kuschminder (Maastricht University and UNU Merit); Dr. Siobhán McInerney-Lankford (World Bank); Betty Kaari Murungi (International Nuremberg Principles Academy); Dr. Sébastien Jodoin (McGill University); Ramón Muñoz Castro (Red Internacional de Derechos Humanos); Dr. Jonas Christoffersen (Danish Institute for Human Rights); Daniel Joloy (Amnesty International); Dilnoza Satarova (Organization for Security and Co-operation in Europe); Basil Fernando (Asian Human Rights Commission); Robert Mugisa (The Human Rights Centre Uganda); Dilnoza Satarova (Organization for Security and Co-operation in Europe); David Tolbert (Duke University); and Dr. Rainer Huhle (United Nations Committee on Enforced Disappearances).

-You can download the conference program here below.
+You can download the conference program and find photos and videos of the conference here below.